ankitsinghaniyaz/classandobjects/content/tutorial/using-css-variables-in-vue.md

 +++
-title = "Right Way to Use CSS Varialbes in a Vue, Inspired by Tailwind.css" description = "CSS variables are not widely supported in all the browsers today.
+title = "Right Way to Use CSS Varialbes in Vue, Inspired by Tailwind.css" description = "CSS variables are not widely supported in all the browsers today.
 Understanding how to structure and use them in our Vue application can give us super powers to write a more consistent frontend application.
 I also share how I enable CSS variables in my Vue application inspired by Tailwind.css" tags = ["css", "vue"] keywords = ["vue css variables", "css variables in vue", "css", "vue", "better design in vue", "tailwind with vue"]